himbeer-toni/WebGit/README.in.md

 ```
 No manual renaming or file editing is required—everything is handled automatically.

+**Caution!**
+Rebranding automatically changes the README to reflect the new name.
+Therefore it needs `pandoc` to be present on your system, as README.html needs to be re-created along with README.md.

 ---

 **Summary:**
 - Only `REPODIR` must be edited for most setups.
 - Adjust `PBINDIR` only if your web root is not `/data/www`.
 - Use `make rebrand <new-name>` to change the tool’s name everywhere, without manual steps.

 ## Installation

 1. **Clone or download this repository.**